+The Zoom H4n and Sony PCM-M10 are a couple of the most popular “pro-sumer” recorders.
 Detailed reviews of both recorders are available on the internet (check the Nature Recordists listserv and Avisoft recorder tests, so I won’t repeat all of that here, rather I give my personal impressions of these two recorders.
+Note that I’m using the old (2009) version of the Zoom H4n, a newer version, the H4n Pro is now available, with reportedly quieter pre-amps and sturdier build.
+The Sony PCM-M10 is no longer available, sadly.
+It appears to have been replaced by the SX2000, although that appears closer to a voice recorder than a field recorder.

-I agree with the previous positive reviews of the little Sony recorder.
+I agree with the previous positive reviews of the little Sony PCM-M10 recorder.
 It’s not much bigger than a deck of playing cards and quite easy to understand.
-It feels like it has a higher build quality than the Zoom, and the screen is easier to see in bright sunlight.
+It feels like it has a higher build quality than the Zoom H4n, and the screen is easier to see in bright sunlight.
 But most important of all – it’s much quieter.
-Smaller, quieter, and less expensive.
-Now I’m trying to remember why I bought the Zoom.
 I will have to say, though, that the Zoom has held up quite well with 2 years of frequent field recording.
 It never crashed or locked up.
 The battery cover has become a little loose, so it has to be handled more carefully, but I wouldn’t hesitate to recommend the Zoom H4n as a recorder for noisy environments, or for a beginner that needs XLR-phantom power.
+The Zoom H4n has an amazing amount of features for it’s low price, which may explain why it remains one of the most popular pro-sumer recorders.
 I’ve included a sample of recordings from the Sony and the Zoom here:

 This is a side-by-side recording: both recorders were set to record at the same time, and I attempted to set the recorders so the displays registered a sound level of – 12dB.
 The Sony was set at high sensitivity with a gain of 4.5.
 The Zoom was set at a record level of 90.
 Each recording was independently normalized to –6 dB, but otherwise not edited.
 Note the stronger, clearer signal from the Sony compared with the Zoom.
 The Sony also has a much stronger bass pickup, although a low-cut filter can be applied to filter out traffic noise like you hear in the sample.
 Much of the hiss of the Zoom can be filtered out, but it adds a bit more work and never sounds quite right.
 Note the better stereo separation in the Zoom.